ullasbharadwaj/digital_timeclock/README.md

 # digital_timeclock
-A digital time clock to keep track of work timings when in home office.
+A utterly simple digital time clock to keep track of work timings when in home office.